 How to apply

 There are two different types of support you can apply for, depending on your circumstances.

-- If you need a one-off study adjustment (for example, if fasting will impact on your exam period), apply via special consideration due to unexpected circumstances.
+- If you need a one-off study adjustment (for example, if fasting will impact on your exam period), apply for Special consideration.

-- If you need ongoing study adjustments (for example, if you cannot attend class on Friday afternoons due to religious observance), apply via special consideration for ongoing support.
+- If you need ongoing study adjustments (for example, if you cannot attend class on Friday afternoons due to religious observance), Register for ongoing support.